eugr/llama-benchy/README.md

 -   `--no-cache`: Add noise to requests to improve prefix caching avoidance.
 Also sends `cache-prompt=false` to the server.
 -   `--post-run-cmd`: Command to execute after each test run.
 -   `--book-url`: URL of a book to use for text generation (Defaults to Sherlock Holmes).
--   `--latency-mode`: Method to measure latency: 'models' (list models) - default, 'generation' (single token generation), or 'none' (skip latency measurement).
+-   `--latency-mode`: Method to measure latency: 'api' (call list models function) - default, 'generation' (single token generation), or 'none' (skip latency measurement).
 -   `--no-warmup`: Skip warmup phase.
 -   `--adapt-prompt`: Adapt prompt size based on warmup token usage delta.
 -   `--enable-prefix-caching`: Enable prefix caching performance measurement.
 When enabled (and depth > 0), it performs a two-step benchmark: first loading the context (reported as `ctx_pp`), then running the prompt with the cached context.